 Maximising the Value of Clinical Trial Data: Advanced Analysis for Economic Evaluation and Modelling

-Photo of packets of tablets
+Photo of packet of antibiotics

 This course is a natural follow-on from advanced modelling courses and covers the fundamental concepts and practice of the key advanced analytic techniques that are required when determining appropriate approaches and estimating parameter values for cost-effectiveness models.
 It is also highly relevant to those seeking to improve the relevance of trial-based cost-effectiveness.